Paul Shaffer: Other television and radio appearances

 In 2001, Shaffer hosted the VH1 game show Cover Wars with DJ/model Sky Nellor.
 The show featured cover bands competing for the ultimate series win.
 Each week, Shaffer signed off with, "Just because you're in a cover band, it doesn't mean you're not a star."
 The show lasted 13 episodes and featured celebrity judges including Kevin Bacon, Nile Rodgers, Cyndi Lauper, and Ace Frehley.

 Shaffer served as musical director for 2001's The Concert for New York City, and accompanied Adam Sandler's "Opera Man" sketch and the Backstreet Boys' "Quit Playing Games (with My Heart)".

 In 2002, he hosted the infamous Friars Club Roast of Chevy Chase on Comedy Central in which the presenters' insults directed at the comedian were so vicious, Shaffer reportedly had to console him afterwards.

 Shaffer hosts the 60-second radio vignettes called "Paul Shaffer's Day in Rock".
 These audio shorts were first produced for Envision Radio Networks and debuted in 2007 on New York station WAXQ-FM.

 In 2008, Shaffer made a cameo appearance at the beginning of the Law & Order: Criminal Intent season-seven episode "Vanishing Act".

 In February 2013, he appeared in an episode of the sitcom How I Met Your Mother titled "P.S.
 I Love You", in which the character of Robin (Cobie Smulders) is revealed to have been obsessed with him.
 The letters "P.S." in the episode title refer to Paul Shaffer.

 Shaffer was the musical director for A Very Murray Christmas, a 2015 Netflix variety special starring Bill Murray in which Shaffer also appears and performs extensively.

-In October 2017, Shaffer returned to the late-night stage to perform with the band on Jimmy Kimmel Live!In December 2018, he made a cameo appearance in an episode of the Canadian sitcom Schitt's Creek, during which he played the piano at a Christmas party.
+In December 2018, he made a cameo appearance in an episode of the Canadian sitcom Schitt's Creek, during which he played the piano at a Christmas party.
 The episode, titled "Merry Christmas, Johnny Rose," also reunited him with his former Godspell colleague Eugene Levy.

 Shaffer competed on the second season of the TV series The Masked Singer as "Skeleton".

 In 2019, Shaffer began hosting Paul Shaffer Plus One, a monthly talk show on SiriusXM and AXS TV that featured Shaffer interviewing colleagues in the music industry such as Sammy Hagar, Graham Nash, ZZ Top's Billy Gibbons, and Donald Fagen of Steely Dan.